-Julia set fractal 'Kinderpostzegels' (Netherlands); look-a-like early version paint software of Windows The graphical capabilities of a computer we learned to know in drawing tools such as Paint or Photoshop programs.
-Graphic design tools are very useful for visual communication and effects, as well in problem-solving research and developments.
-Julia set fractal visualization is for example very much used in chaos theory and generation of various models.
+'Kinderpostzegels' (Netherlands) look-a-like early version Paint software of Windows The graphical capabilities in the early years were very raw with visual dots.
+For drawing tools such as Paint or Photoshop programs, high resolution was needed.
+Graphical tools became very useful for visual communication and modelling.
+Nice example is the Julia set fractal visualization used in chaos theory and generation of various models.